SM Supermalls: Food courts

+SM Food Court is the dining subsidiary of SM Supermalls, serving as a primary anchor in most SM Supermalls.
+It is designed to provide a wide range of affordable dining options within a high-traffic, communal seating environment.

+Several malls, including upscale ones, feature upscale iterations of the concept called the Food Hall.
+A unique variation, Food on Four, is located at SM Aura.
+This version features a more sophisticated aesthetic, upscale amenities, and a curated selection of gourmet tenants.

-Catholic churches
+Catholic facilities and practices

-In the Philippines, a predominantly Roman Catholic country, SM Supermall branches such as SM Aura, SM Megamall, SM North EDSA, SM Mall of Asia, and SM City Grand Central each feature a Catholic chapel within the mall building.
-In contrast, mall complexes such as SM Mall of Asia and SM Seaside City each have a separate church building.
-Masses are also held at other branches in their atrium, cinema, entrance, or SM Cyberzone branch, especially on Sundays and during Simbang Gabi.
+In the Philippines, a predominantly Roman Catholic country, SM Supermall branches such as SM Aura, SM Megamall, SM North EDSA, SM City Grand Central, and SM City Cebu each feature a Catholic chapel within the mall building.
+In contrast, mall complexes such as SM Mall of Asia and SM Seaside City have separate church buildings within their premises.

+Masses are also held at other branches in locations such as the atrium, cinema, entrances, or SM Cyberzone areas, particularly on Sundays and during Simbang Gabi.
+In addition, many SM Supermalls observe the 3:00 p.m. prayer, commonly associated with the Divine Mercy devotion, which is broadcast over the mall's public address system.

 Branding

 Logo

 The current logo for SM Supermalls was adopted in 2022, design by Pentagram.
 The logo consists of the letters "SM" in a custom typeface referred to as Henry Sans after founder Henry Sy, design by NaN and uses a shade of blue dubbed as "SM Electric Blue".
+It is concurrently used with the 2009 logo as it is still seen commonly nowadays even after the 2022 one was first used.